sauce-archives/saucestorage/README.md

 ```

 Then, the `saucestorage` program should be installed for you, and you can invoke it
 as in the Synopsis above.
+You can also use it from a Python script -- see below.

 ## Command-line options